-(2) Fences Landscape plans that include fences must integrate any fencing into the plan to guide wild animals toward animal crossings under, over, or around transportation corridors. ------------ --- landscape plan and grading plan.
-During construction: Must provide above and below ground protection for existing trees and materials identified to remain; Trees and plant materials identified for preservation must be protected in chain link or other sturdy fencing placed around the tree at the drip line; If it is necessary to fence within the drip line, such fencing must be specified arborist; Top soil storage and construction material storage must not be located with the drip line of trees designated to be preserved; Where site conditions make necessary a grading, building, paving, trench boring, digging, or other similar encroachment upon a preserved tree's designated line area, such grading, paving, trenching, boring, digging, or similar encroachment must only be permitted under the direction of a qualified arborist.
-Such direction must assure that the health needs of trees withing preserved area can be met; and Tree root ends must not remain exposed.
-Landscaping under preserved trees must be compatible with the retention and health of the preserved tree.
-When it is necessary for a preserved tree to be removed in accordance we are more must be maintained and replanted with trees that relate to the present landscape plan, or if there is no landscape plan, then trees that a complementary with existing, landscape materials.
-Native trees are to the percentage of landscaping required for a development
+Trees and other plant materials to be retained must be identified on the landscape plan and grading plan.
+During construction:

+Must provide above and below ground protection for existing trees and plant

+- materials identified to remain;

+Trees and plant materials identified for preservation must be protected by - chain link or other sturdy fencing placed around the tree at the drip line; - If it is necessary to fence within the drip line, such fencing must be specified by a qualified arborist; - Top soil storage and construction material storage must not be located within the drip line of trees designated to be preserved; - Where site conditions make necessary a grading, building, paving, trenching, boring, digging, or other similar encroachment upon a preserved tree's dripline area, such grading, paving, trenching, boring, digging, or similar encroachment must only be permitted under the direction of a qualified arborist.
+Such direction must assure that the health needs of trees within the preserved area can be met; and - Tree root ends must not remain exposed. - Landscaping under preserved trees must be compatible with the retention and health of the preserved tree. - When it is necessary for a preserved tree to be removed in accordance with TDC 33.110 (Tree Removal Permit) the landscaped area surrounding the tree or trees must be maintained and replanted with trees that relate to the present landscape plan, or if there is no landscape plan, then trees that are complementary with existing, landscape materials.
+Native trees are encouraged - 100% of the area preserved under any tree or group of trees (Except for impervious surface areas) retained in the landscape plan must apply directly to the percentage of landscaping required for a development